MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-features.md

 ## Advantages of bots

-Bots in Microsoft Teams can be part of a one-to-one conversation, a group chat, or a channel in a Team.
+Bots in Microsoft Teams can be part of a one-to-one conversation, a group chat, or a channel in a team.
 Each scope provides unique opportunities and challenges for your conversational bot.

 | In a channel | In a group chat | In a one-to-one chat |
 | :-- | :-- | :-- |